AyrA/bfc/README.md

 This is a [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) compiler that can target multiple languages and is easily extendable.

-*The Word Brainfuck will be abbreviated as BF further down*
+*The word Brainfuck will be abbreviated as BF further down*

 ## About BF